 Please click on the links below for more information from our hospital and community NHS partners:

-West Hertfordshire Hospitals NHS Trust are now able to accept referrals for patients who are waiting for a non-urgent (also known as a 'routine') appointment with a specialist.
-Read more here and click here to read further information for patients.
+West Hertfordshire Hospitals NHS Trust are working to restore their services including patients who are waiting for a non-urgent (also known as a 'routine') appointment with a specialist.

 Royal Free London NHS Foundation Trust - changes to children and young people’s emergency department at Barnet Hospital from midday on Tuesday 14 April